 The fellows have an office equipped with two computers and printers dedicated for their use.
 All fellows attend various conferences throughout the academic year.
 These include Clinical Case Discussion, Endocrine Curriculum Conference, Journal Club, Endocrine Imaging Conference (Nuclear, MRI, CT and Ultrasound), Thyroid Pathology Conference, Research Conference, joint Endocrine and Head and Neck Surgery Thyroid/Parathyroid Conference, and joint Endocrine and Rheumatology Bone Metabolism Conference.
 All fellows meet with the division chief weekly to discuss ongoing projects and to assess progress.

 The Division of Endocrinology and Metabolism has its own up-to-date, fully equipped basic science laboratory.
 The following research projects are currently active:

 The Fellowship Program in Endocrinology and Metabolism is staffed by dedicated and enthusiastic clinicians and seasoned researchers who are committed to training specialists in the field.

-Leonid Poretsky, MD, Chief, Division of Endocrinology and Metabolism; Program Director, Fellowship in Endocrinology and Metabolism; Professor of Medicine, Albert Einstein College of Medicine.
+Leonid Poretsky, MD, Chief, Division of Endocrinology and Metabolism; Program Director, Fellowship in Endocrinology and Metabolism; Professor of Medicine, Icahn School of Medicine at Mount Sinai.